bjornmeansbear/sustainable-packaging/README.md

 Design of the package as a system occurs when the perspectives of others are included and the life-cycle is considered. so, if you are thinking about packaging; try to keep in mind that what you are really desiging are processes.
 Design the systems.
 Don't just decorate the product -- that is the least important part.

-Now, Packging is the backbone of today's free market system.
+Now, Packaging is the backbone of today's free market system.
 Container shipping? store shelf selling? that's how most things work still… but it doesn't have to be the only way.

 Packaging Design is a complex balance of economy and ecology; between user and producer; between profit and benefit; between promise and expectation...